 It is some time since I have had so much outright fun and laughed so often in an animated film.
 There is a deliriously nonsensical surrealism to the images of day-to-day life in the house be it the trio waking in the morning and Horse getting into the shower as Indian dries his feather headdress under a blow-dryer, or of Horse going to bed and kicking his horseshoes off and pulling a blanket up over himself.
 There are all manner of charmingly offhand pieces of absurdist nonsense like the surprise birthday cake for Horse made of chocolate-covered hay to the pig that climbs up onto its own spit.
 The climax of the film is a madcap siege against the merpeople who barricade themselves up in the house firing swordfish via bows, while Horse, Cowboy and Indian fire pigs back at them and cows catapulted off trampolines.
 The original A Town Called Panic shorts have become cult items in Europe and internationally in dubbed form on YouTube there is no reason why the film version should not as well.
 Madcap inventivity like this should be seen by everybody.

+A further film was released with A Town Called Panic: Double Fun (2016), edited from some of the short films.
 Directors Stephane Aubier and Vincent Patar next went on to direct the charming animated childrens film Ernest and Celestine (2012).

 (Winner in this sites Top 10 Films of 2009 list).